Christmas can be a stressful time of year. Buying the presents, getting the dinner ready on time and avoiding a family row over Brexit can be tricky.

 The first in a series of new Dickens adaptations on the BBC, this new take in the iconic ghost story has been written by Peaky Blinders and Taboo creator Steven Knight.

 A haunting, hallucinatory, spine-tingling immersion into Scrooge’s dark night of the soul, this three-episode series has a star-studded cast including Guy Pearce as Ebenezer Scrooge, Joe Alwyn (The Favourite) as Bob Cratchit, Andy Serkis and Jason Flemyng as the ghosts of Christmas past and future, and Stephen Graham as Jacob Marley,

 The cast also includes Charlotte Riley, Vinette Robinson, Kayvan Novak and Lenny Rush.

-The Trial of Christine Keeler – BBC One
+The Trial of Christine Keeler – Catch up on BBC iPlayer

 Fans of The Crown should make a date with this highly-anticipated series about the scandalous Profumo Affair in 1963.

 At the centre of the storm was 19-year-old Christine Keeler - a young woman whom the powerful, male-dominated establishment sought to silence and exploit, but who refused to play by their rules.

 Sex, politics, and the swinging sixties, this drama will go behind the headlines to tell the human story beneath the very public scandal.
 Sophie Cookson, James Norton, Emilia Fox and Ben Miles are all in the impressive cast.